 About Hampstead Norreys Community Shop

-Before the shop opened, most people travelled six miles or more to buy goods and the village lacked a social and focal point.
+Before the shop opened in 2011, most people travelled six miles or more to buy goods and the village lacked a social and focal point.
 Now the broad range of products and services caters for a wide-ranging customer base from the immediate community and beyond.

 Journey